Token economy: Individual and group contingencies

 Many token economies are designed for groups.
 The system is running for a whole ward or class.
 Within this group contingency specific individual goals and reinforcers can be added, though sometimes a token economy is designed for only one specific individual.

 Consistent application

 The power of a token economy largely depends on the consistency of its application.
 To achieve this thorough staff training is essential.
 Some token economies failed exactly on this point.
 Token economies imply rights and duties for clients as well as for staff.
 When, according to the system, a client deserves tokens, he or she should get them, even when a staff member judges he or she doesn't deserve them because he has been impolite the day before.
 Family education and involvement is also an aspect.
 They can support the system or they can undermine it, for instance by secretly giving undeserved rewards.

-Leveled system

-Often, token economies are leveled programs.
-Clients can pass through different levels until they reach the highest level.
-At that point, behaviors are performed without token reinforcement.
-Higher levels require more complex behaviors.
-The incentive to progress from one level to the next is the availability of increasingly desirable reinforcers.